fmshot2/personalized-news-feed/README.md

-# Personalized News Feed - React + TypeScript + Redux Toolkit + Docker
+# Personalized Global News Feed - React + TypeScript + Redux Toolkit + Docker

-This project is a personal news feed application built with React, TypeScript, and Vite.
-It allows users to filter news based on their preferences and provides a personalized experience.
+This project is a personal news feed application built with React, TypeScript, and Redux Toolkit and Docker.
+It allows users to filter global news based on their preferences and provides a personalized experience.

 ## Running the Project